Advertisement

 TENS — Transcutaneous Electrical Nerve Stimulation

 TENS is a treatment that uses low voltage electrical currents to relieve pain.
-More scientific evidence is needed to show if TENS is an effective treatment for sciatica, however, one 1999 study found that TENS was significantly more effective than sham treatments in decreasing pain scores in sciatica.
+More scientific evidence is needed to show if TENS is an effective treatment for sciatica.

 PENS — Percutaneous Electrical Nerve Stimulation